AguaClara/Small-Projects-DEPRECATED/README.md

-If any of the projects in the issues interest you or a group of you, please **assign yourself** whenever you would like
+If any of the projects in the issues interest you or a group of you, please **comment your name** whenever you would like